Disk encryption protects data at rest on your instance without requiring application changes.

 Encryption Key

-Select a KMS key for Disk Encryption.
+Select a KMS key for disk encryption.

-NoteCurrently, only the default keys provided by KMS are supported.
+NoteOnly default KMS keys are supported.